SpaceX reusable launch system development program: Testing

 Booster 9 and Ship 25 launched on the second integrated flight test on 18 November 2023, which had an identical planned trajectory to the first flight.
-Unlike Booster 7, Booster 9 had no engine failures until the beginning of the boostback burn, when it exploded for currently unknown reasons.
-Ship 25 reached a final velocity of over 15000 mph before being destroyed by its flight termination system.
+Unlike Booster 7, Booster 9 had no engine failures until the beginning of the boostback burn, when it exploded.
+Ship 25 reached a final velocity of over 15,000 mph before being destroyed by its flight termination system.

 Booster 10 and Ship 28 were flown on Integrated Flight Test 3, on March 14, 2024.
 It had a different trajectory than the previous two launches, targeting a hard splashdown of the ship in the Indian Ocean.
 During ascent and boostback, there were no engine failures, though during the landing burn, all but one of B10s center engines failed.
 S28 had an aborted raptor relight attempt, and burned up during reentry.

 On June 6, 2024, SpaceX launched Booster 11 and Ship 29 on the IFT-4 mission.
 After shutting off one engine shortly after liftoff, Starship continued on a trajectory similar to IFT-3, only without the attempted raptor relight.
-After performing its boostback burn and jettisoning the hot-staging ring, Super Heavy successfully reentered and landed, with SpaceX executive Bill Gerstenmaier saying that it landed with half a centimeter of accuracy.
+After performing its boostback burn and jettisoning the hot-staging ring, Super Heavy successfully reentered and landed, with SpaceX executive Bill Gerstenmaier saying that it landed within half a centimeter of accuracy.
 Starship continued to its planned orbit and began reentry around 40 minutes later.
 It demonstrated far better attitude control than Ship 28 but had plasma burn through its flaps during the more intense parts of reentry.
 Despite the significant damage to the flaps, which Starship relied on for aerodynamic control, a successful water landing was achieved, albeit 6 kilometers off target.

 Booster 12 and Ship 30 launched on October 13, 2024.
-The booster kept all thirty three engines lit until stage separation, before performing a successful boostback burn.
+The booster kept all thirty-three engines lit until stage separation, before performing a successful boostback burn.
 The vehicle reentered, and was successfully caught by the launch tower.
 Ship 30 reached the desired trajectory, and retained attitude control until entry.
 It suffered minimal damage to the flaps during reentry, and achieved a successful landing burn on target.